ciscorx/7z-revisions/README.md

  real number, e.g. "1.0".  (let's call this a feature)
  - Each archive can only track one file.  (let's call this a feature also)
- - When viewing some middle revision, followed by the original version, then followed by the first revision, it hangs indefinitely, where upon the C-g key must be invoked.
  - Words added to beginning of line additionally highlight following word green.
 In some cases highlighting is off by 1 word.